 Suparna Rajaram, Ph.D.

-Rice University (1991) Distinguished Professor Cognitive Science Dr. Rajaram plans to admit a new graduate student pending approval of funding.
+Rice University (1991) Distinguished Professor Cognitive Science Dr. Rajaram will be reviewing graduate student applications for the 2020-2021 academic year.

 Human memory; Social transmission of memory; Collective memory; Collaborative remembering; Transmission of false memory, Memory and emotion; Learning and education; Social memory and aging; Implicit versus explicit memory; Recollective experience; Human amnesia